adamraider/blog/_posts/2024-08-13-take-care-of-your-ears.md

 I keep a pair of earplugs on my keychain.
 If I find myself unexpectedly in a loud bar I can put them in and continue to enjoy my time there without having to be so concerned about my hearing.

-Wearing ear plugs: there are mainly two kinds of ear-plugs, there are those designed to block out loud sounds as much as possible, such as on construction sites and shooting ranges.
-There are then those that are designed to _reduce_ levels but minimally altering the sound while doing-so.
+Wearing ear plugs: there are mainly two kinds of ear plugs, there are those designed to block out loud sounds as much as possible, such as on construction sites and shooting ranges.
+There are then those that are designed to reduce levels but minimally altering the sound while doing so.
 These are more expensive but are better for concerts, events, movie theaters, and bars.

-Wearing high-end noise cancelling headphones can reduce slightly elevated noisy environments to safe-levels.
+Wearing high-end noise cancelling headphones can reduce slightly elevated noisy environments to safe levels.
 It's important that we don't just _replace_ the sounds by then playing music at unsafe levels, but this is a great tool for commuting even if imperfect.

 ## Closing